MaiJi97/Leetcode/java/473_MatchsticksToSquare/README.md

 length of the matchstick from the side to allow the pick up of other options.

 Note that if we go sequentially through the matchsticks array, each matchstick can belong to any of the four sides, which is why we need to keep a current array that tracks how long each side has accumulated to.
+Also note that to avoid TLE, we would want to first sort the matchsticks array in descending order (not easy to sort directly since Collections.reverseOrder() is for array of object not primitive).
+Instead we can set the index to start from the end of the matchsticks array.

 Time Complexity: O(4 ^ n) where n is the number of matchsticks, since each matchsticks could belong to any of the four sides.